pravinlokhande/ror-graphiql-poc/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This application is about using Ruby on Rails with GraphQL API's.
+I have used Clearance gem for authorization and authentication.
+This is a boilerplate where you can clone this repo and start your project.

-* Ruby version
+* Ruby version 2.5.1

-* System dependencies

-* Configuration
+* Rails version 5.2.3

-* Database creation

-* Database initialization

-* How to run the test suite
+# How to run this project:

-* Services (job queues, cache servers, search engines, etc.)
+* Git clone <repo>

-* Deployment instructions
+* Install bundler

-* ...
+* Start Rails server
+* localhost:3000/sign_up for register new user.
+* localhost:3000/graphiql for use of graphql queries.